-Modern dirndls are available in several lengths.
+Modern dirndls are available in several lengths, with lacing or not.
 When choosing your ideal dress, consider which version is most likely to flatter your figure as well as the most appropriate skirt length for the occasion.
 There are three main options to choose from:

 - The mini-dirndl – With a length of about 50cm, these dresses are ideally suited to women who are 1.7 metres tall or shorter, or for wearing in spring or summer when the weather’s warm.
 Sexy and sassy, this option is ideal for anyone who wants to show off their legs in style.

 - The midi-dirndl – If you’d prefer something less revealing but which still displays a little leg, a midi version might be the perfect solution.
 Lying just below the knee, these chic dresses are long enough to be worn to many types of events.